Updated: Jan 26, 2022

-Test-Driven Development (TDD) is an evolutionary approach to conducting a development process which combines test-first development, where the developer writes automated unit tests before he writes just enough code to fulfill those early tests, which is then refactored to an acceptable standard.
+Test-Driven Development (TDD) is an evolutionary approach to conducting a development process that combines test-first development.
+The developer writes automated unit tests before writing just enough code to fulfill those early tests, then refactored to an acceptable standard.

-TDD ensures that each part of the code is thoroughly tested by a dedicated set of automated unit tests, which leads (in theory) to the creation of resilient, modular, bug-free and flexible code while making the design clear and simple.
+TDD ensures that each part of the code is thoroughly tested by a dedicated set of automated unit tests, which leads (in theory) to creating resilient, modular, bug-free, and flexible code while making the design clear and straightforward.

 The life cycle of Test-Driven Development (TDD)

 The steps of a test-driven development cycle are: